 This change was confirmed in our patient by another targeted Sanger sequencing.
-Substitution c.1213T>G at transcript NM\153638.2 is the missense mutation leading to replacement of tyrosine to aspartic acid at amino acid position 405.
-This change was not detected previously in population databases ExAC and 1000G and it is also absent from disease-related bases ClinVar, LVOD, and HGMD.
+Substitution c.1213T>G at transcript NM_153638.2 is the missense mutation leading to replacement of Tyrosine to Aspartic Acid at amino acid position 405.
+This change was not detected previously in population databases ExAC and 1000G and it is also absent from disease related bases ClinVar, LVOD and HGMD.
 The variant is located in exon 3 of the PANK2 gene that corresponds to catalytic domain of the protein, and this nucleotide and amino acid position is evolutionary highly conserved.
-According to the in silico prediction, p.Y405D (c.1213T>G) is ranged as deleterious (by Sift), probably damaging (by PolyPhen), or damaging (by MetaLR), likely disease-causing (by REVEL), and disease-causing (by MutationTaster).
-Aforementioned features are sufficient to classify this variant as (likely) pathogenic [7].
+According to in silico prediction p.Y405D (c.1213T>G) is ranged as deleterious (by Sift), probably damaging (by PolyPhen) or damaging (by MetaLR), likely disease causing (by REVEL) and disease causing (by Mutation Taster).
+Features mentioned above are sufficient to classify this variant as (likely) pathogenic [7].

-DNA analysis revealed that the proband's neurologically healthy father and brother were heterozygous carriers of the known p.T528M (c.1583C>T), while healthy mother was a heterozygous carrier of the newly described p.Y405D (c.1213T>G) mutation.
+DNA analysis revealed that proband's neurologically healthy father and brother were a heterozygous carriers of known p.T528M (c.1583C>T), while healthy mother was a heterozygous carrier of the newly described p.Y405D (c.1213T>G) mutation.